SLCPD Homicide Detectives Arrest Glendale Murder SuspectJanuary 5, 2024

-In December 2022, the average response times were as follows (formatted as MM:SS):
+In December 2023, the SLCPD’s average response times were as follows (formatted as MM:SS):

-Operationally, the Salt Lake City Police Department is down 22%, which includes the 47 vacant positions, number of officers currently in training and officers on some sort of leave, including military and family leave.
+Operationally, the Salt Lake City Police Department is down approximately 19%, which includes the 44 vacant positions, number of officers currently in training and officers on some sort of leave, including military and family leave.
 The Salt Lake City Police Department continues to work with the Mayor and City Council to expand recruitment, retention and increase its authorized staffing level.

 The Salt Lake City Police Department is also working with SLC911 and other criminal justice stakeholders to expand call diversion and online reporting.

-The Salt Lake City Police Department is a transparent law enforcement agency that prides itself on providing our community with information about the services it provides.
-On the Salt Lake City Police Department’s website, the department provides monthly updates to the cumulative response time.
+The Salt Lake City Police Department is a transparent law enforcement agency.
+On the Salt Lake City Police Department’s website, the department provides monthly updates to the cumulative response times.

 In October 2022, Chief Mike Brown and Mayor Erin Mendenhall released an update to the SLCPD Crime Control Plan to lower crime, improve response times, fill authorized staffing levels for sworn positions and to continue building community relationships.

 The strategies outlined in the Crime Control Plan include expanding recruitment and hiring efforts, developing a violent criminal apprehension team, implementing the Community Response Team, expanding the department’s call diversion program and its online reporting capabilities.

 The use of data-driven policing strategies has allowed the Salt Lake City Police Department to allocate resources more effectively, addressing crime hotspots and identifying emerging crime trends quickly.
 This proactive approach has contributed significantly to reducing crime and enhancing the overall quality of life in our community.